Blendify/blender-manual/blender_docs/manual/physics/particles/emitter/force_field.rst

 You can give particle systems up to two force fields.
 By default they do not have any.
 Choose an effector type from the selector to enable them.
-Settings are described on the :doc:`Force Field Page </physics/forces/force_fields/index>`.
+Settings are described in the :ref:`Common Settings section <force-field-common-settings>`.